NFL and Kaepernick still at odds on failed workout

 Kaepernick’s side believes the NFL was using the workout as a PR stunt and wanted to avoid the NFL using the footage “for its marketing and propaganda since the NFL waiver included a clause granting it these rights.”

-The NFL said it accommodated all of Kaepernick’s football requests but nonfootball issues derailed it.
+The NFL said it accommodated all of Kaepernick’s football requests, but nonfootball issues derailed it.
+The league said it would have invited the NFL Network to broadcast the workout if it wanted publicity.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL